prd182/Rock_Paper_Scissors_cs/README.md

 # Rock_Paper_Scissors_cs
- A console app of the game Rock, Paper, Scissors
+ A console app of the game Rock, Paper, Scissors.

  Made in C#